vinceskahan/nodeMCU-ds18b20-to-mqtt/README.md

 If you see a temperature of -185 degF then you aren't getting data from the sensor.
 This is likely either a loose/disconnected DATA jumper, or you are connected to a pin on the 'hardware' that does not match the pin in the .ino file you loaded.

+I have some code that will display 'bad sensor reading' or the like if the reading is something indicating a wiring issue.
+Should be obvious in the code.

 ## disclaimer